CORE WORKSHOP - Geospatial Technologies for Monitoring Water- and Health-related SDGs 2020

 The workshop provides an opportunity to get updated on the latest advances in geospatial technologies and remote sensing and see how these technologies can be applied to the monitoring of some SDGs: sustainable water management and sanitation; improving resilience and sustainability of cities and urban settlements; conservation of the world’s oceans; sustainable management of terrestrial and aquatic ecosystems; and more.
 The main topics include:

-The workshop will begin with a plenary session featuring presentations by the world ICT leaders (Google, Esri, etc.) and practitioners (e.g. DG Joint Research Center), setting the stage in applying geospatial technologies and highlighting the importance of “data revolution” in monitoring SDGs.
-The lessons learned by participants from these theoretical sessions will be accompanied by practical sessions later during the week.
+The course will include a plenary session featuring presentations by the world ICTs leaders (Esri, Google, Planet, etc.) and practitioners (e.g. European Commission's Joint Research Centre), setting the stage for the application of geospatial technologies and highlighting the importance of “data revolution” in monitoring SDGs.
+After the plenary, practical sessions will begin.
+These sessions are dedicated to different technologies and their applications.

-In addition to The Geospatial Technologies for Monitoring Water-and Health-related SDGs workshop, spin-up workshops will be organized.
-More information will be provided soon.
+In addition to The Geospatial Technologies for Monitoring Water-and Health-related SDGs workshop, spin-off workshops are organized.

 The Geospatial Technologies for Monitoring Water- and Health-related SDGs workshop continues the series of joint UN-CEU training events under the ISEPEI Project “Bridging ICTs and the Environment”.
 The ISEPEI Project aims to address the gap between geospatial industry and environmental practitioners by providing in-service education and professional training for environmental decision-makers and practitioners, who are in a position to greatly benefit from this data revolution to better shape management strategies and to make more informed, data-driven decisions.